Poale Zion: Bolshevik Revolution and USSR

 In Russia, the Poale Zion Left participated in the Bolshevik Revolution and organized a brigade of Poale Zion activists nicknamed the "Borochov Brigade" to fight in the Red Army.
 The party remained legal until 1928 when it was liquidated by the NKVD.
 Most other Zionist organizations had been closed down in 1919, but Poale Zion Left remained untouched because it was recognized as a Communist party.
 In 1919, the Communists of Poale Zion Left split to form the Jewish Communist Party which ultimately joined the Communist Party of the Soviet Union, leading to a sharp loss of membership in Russia.
 While the Bund was forcibly disbanded in 1921, Poale Zion and Hechalutz were allowed to operate freely in the Soviet Union until 1928.

 Poland

 In Poland, for a brief period following World War I, both factions of Poale Zion were reported as legal and functioning political parties.
 The Polish Left party was the largest Left Poale Zion party in the world.
 It worked closely with the Bund in developing Yiddish schools in Poland and supporting secular Yiddish culture, although they had political differences (e.g., the Bund was more supportive of the Polish Socialist Party than LPZ).
 As part of the large-scale ban on Jewish political parties in post-World War II Poland by the Communist leadership, both Poale Zion groups were disbanded in February 1950.

 Austria

+The Jewish Social Democratic Party "Poale Zion" (Jüdische sozialdemokratische Partei "Poale Zion"), later renamed Jewish Socialist Workers Party Poale Zion in German Austria (Jüdische sozialistische Arbeiterpartei Poale Zion in Deutschösterreich) in the fall of 1921 and Jewish Communist Party of Austria (Jüdische Kommunistische Partei Oesterreichs), was a political party in Austria.
+The party published Freie Tribune 1919–1921.
+The party was part of what was at the time the Jewish Communist Union (Poalei Zion), the left faction of Poale Zion.

-In Austria, the left faction was led by Michael Kohn-Eber, who joined the Austrian Communist Party in 1938.
+In the First Austrian Republic, the left faction was led by Michael Kohn-Eber, who joined the Austrian Communist Party in 1938.
 The right faction also remained active until 1938.